-The School of MIME offers unique opportunities for developing a global engineering skill set:
+The School of Mechanical, Industrial, and Manufacturing Engineering offers unique opportunities for developing a global engineering skill set:

 Humanitarian Engineering (HEST)

 The Humanitarian Engineering Program at Oregon State seeks to cultivate science and engineering-based solutions that provide access to basic human needs, enhance quality of life, and advance the level of community resilience in the local and global community.
 We offer both undergraduate and graduate opportunities at Oregon State, including: an undergraduate humanitarian engineering minor; graduate fellowships, dedicated coursework in humanitarian engineering, science and technology (HEST); Capstone Design projects, research opportunities and more.